 Sometimes the most difficult thing to accomplish at work is work.
-With telephone calls, meetings, visitors, and faxes, not to mention the deluge of mail, email, and internal memos, it can be almost impossible to get anything done.
+With telephone calls, meetings, and visitors, not to mention the deluge of mail, emails, and internal memos, it can be almost impossible to get anything done.
 To accomplish more, you must evaluate your time management and analyze ways to improve.
 Here are some tips to help you with that task:

 - Keep a log for a week.
 As you evaluate the tasks that consume your time, ask yourself: Do I really need to do this?
 Could I have delayed this task in order to work on a task of higher priority?
 Could someone else have done this?